Divergent patterns of cognitive decline in preclinical Alzheimer’s disease: implications for secondary prevention trials

 Clinical relevance of the PACC latent classes was supported by differences in functional outcomes.
 The proportion of participants who were observed to progress on the Clinical Dementia Rating (CDR) Global score increased monotonically across latent classes, with the lowest rate among stable individuals (22.8%) and progressively higher rates among slow- (71.9%) and fast-decliners (88.2%) (Table 1).
 However, discordance between PACC latent class labels and observed CDR progression is common.
 While CDR Global scores greater than zero are possible without an indication of memory issues, this explains a very little of the discordance.
 Among CDR progressors, the proportion of individuals with a CDR Memory Box score of zero was 8.4% of PACC stable individuals, 5.5% of slow decliners, and 4.8% of fast decliners.

-The distribution of continuous baseline variables by latent class is shown in Figure 2 and Figure 3 summarizes standardized coefficients and 95% CIs from both components of the LCMM.
-Figure 3 Panels A and C depicts odds ratios (ORs) for the class membership submodels from the base model and tau PET model.
+The distribution of continuous baseline variables by latent class is shown in Figure 2.
+Supplementary Figure S1 summarizes standardized coefficients and 95% CIs from both components of the LCMM, and Supplementary Table S1 shows these coefficients on the original scale of the covariates.
+Supplementary Figure S1 Panels A and C depicts odds ratios (ORs) for the class membership submodels from the base model and tau PET model.
 Continuous predictors are standardized so that ORs reflect the change in odds of belonging to the fast- or slow declining class compared with the stable class per one SD increase in each continuous baseline predictor.

 Predictive Performance and Cross-Validation